Non-overlapping codes: Constructions of non-overlapping codes

 The function $q^{-k}-nq^{-2k}$ is maximised when $k=\log_q(2n)+\delta$, where $\delta$ is chosen so that $|\delta|<1$ and $k$ is an integer.
 In this case, the value of $q^{-k}-nq^{-2k}$ is bounded below by $(2q-1)/(4nq^2)$ (this can be shown by always taking $\delta$ to be non-negative).
 Thus

 \end{proof}

-When the alphabet size $q$ is much larger than the length $n$, Construction~\ref{con:Chee} produces codes that are much smaller than the upper bound in Theorem~\ref{thm:upper}.
-The following generalisation of Construction~\ref{con:Chee} does not have this drawback; we discuss this issue further in Sections~\ref{sec:small_length} and~\ref{sec:general_parameters} below.
+When the alphabet size $q$ is much larger than the length $n$, Construction~\ref{con:Chee} produces codes that are much smaller than the upper bound in Theorem~\ref{thm:Levupper}.
+The following generalisation of Construction~\ref{con:Chee} does not have this drawback; indeed the construction often produces optimal non-overlapping codes.
+We discuss this issue further later in this section, and in Sections~\ref{sec:small_length} and~\ref{sec:general_parameters} below.